wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 deletes the entry from the respective list(SpendingList or IncomeList) by calling the delete method of that list.

 ### Creating a budget
-The `BudgetCommand` first validates and parses the given input.
+`BudgetCommand` first validates and parses the given input.
 It then determines whether the user wants to add a daily , monthly, or yearly budget.
 It then calls the respective method of the SpendingList to set the correct budget.

 ### Listing entries